xieyu/vim-assist/readme.md

 As a programmer, there always annoy things to do, such as find file to edit or search the sybmol where it is referenced and where is it defined. so I integrate some useful tools into vim, to make it more comfortable to use vim.

-The world is under your finger, you can jump to anywhere freely, find what you need quicly, life is better with it, isn't it, haha.

 ###Require###
-Require python and vim compled with python feature. and install code search
+Require python and vim compled with python feature. and install [code search](http://code.google.com/p/codesearch/)

 ##Common intereface##
-all tools in vim-assit  such as FileNavigation or historyFile search, will open a window to show the search result, In this window you can use following keymaps
+all tools in vim-assit  such as locatefile or code search, will open a window to show the search result, In this window you can use following keymaps

 * `<esc>`   close the search window
 * `<enter>` open file under cursor and close the search window